nlankwei5/Automated-System-Monitoring-/README.md

 2. Set Up Email Notifications: Configure mail to work with your email service, updating any necessary settings in /etc/mail.rc for external email providers if needed.

 ## Configuration
-You can always open the script and change the threshold levels according to your preference.
+1. You can always open the script and change the threshold levels according to your preference.
 - CPU_threshold (default: 90%)
 - Mem_threshold (default: 85%)
 - Disk_threshold (default: 75%)

-You can also update the automated schedule (cronjob)
+2. You can also update the automated schedule (cronjob)

+3. You can update the the email to be sent alerts when the metrics exceed the threshold.
+    ```bash
+    if [ "$dskusage" -gt "$Disk_threshold" ]
+   then
+    echo "Disk limt exceeded!!!"
+1>>$logfile
+    mail -s "Disk Limit Alert" email@address.com <<< "Disk usage has exceeded Limit.
+Kindly review"
+   fi

+   Apply same to the other metrics.

 ## Usage